-For For For work out details of the fluids that were responsible for carbonate precipitation.
-Details such as the U oxidation state7 and relationships to other elements helps to further constrain the fluids that have produced the final product.
-While the U oxidation state does not appear to matter for the reliability of U-Pb ages, a general pattern of elevated U is not necessary emerging for U/Pb dating, samples that are amenable to with reduced U. While

-305 elevated U is not necessary for U-Pb dating, samples that are amenable to LA Carb dating typically must have ppm levels of U.← The tools we have described here allow us to provide a spatial context 275-that with well established petrography and field relationships are foundational for putting U/-Pb ages into the overall geologic context.
+Field relationships and petrography allow us to consider the relative timing of carbonate precipitation and alteration, and the tools for demonstrating these relationships are an important first step to any study.
+XRF mapping (both μXRF and synchrotron XRF) and laser ablation mapping allows us to establish domains within rocks that are time-equivalent and to work out details of the fluids that were responsible for carbonate precipitation.
+Details such as the U oxidation state and relationships to other elements helps to further constrain the fluids that have produced the final product.
+While the U oxidation state does not appear to matter for the reliability of U-Pb ages, a general pattern of elevated U is emerging for samples with reduced U. While elevated U is not necessary for U-Pb dating, samples that are amenable to LA Carb dating typically must have ppm levels of U. The tools we have described here allow us to provide a spatial context that with well established petrography and field relationships are foundational for putting U-Pb ages into the overall geologic context.

 Author contributions.
 ETR led the effort to review the literature on carbonate characterization.
 TP did the μXRF imaging of the carbonate standard materials.
 PN RT, and AL led the efforts for the synchrotron XRF and XANES measurements.
-KW and KH led the laser ablation 310 mapping efforts.
+KW and KH led the laser ablation mapping efforts.
 KW did the Sr isotope analyses.
 JMC did the work on the Barstow tufa.
 All of the authors contributed to writing the manuscript.